Start Tamr Core and its dependencies:

 - Navigate to the Jobs page in upper-right corner to check the status of the Profile and Unified Dataset jobs.

-The jobs should eventually show status “Succeeded”.
-If both jobs succeed, the Tamr installation has been verified.
+The jobs should eventually show status as Succeeded.
+If both jobs succeed, you have verified the installation.

-If you need to stop or restart the Tamr application, see Restarting.
+If you need to stop or restart the Tamr Core application, see Restarting Tamr Core.